groupon/ansible-silo/README.md

 The first line shows the location of the generated runner script.
 The second line shows the docker command executed by the runner script.

+## Versioning

+Ansible Silo uses [SemVer].
+Since Ansible Silo is the promise of a stable environment, we consider the smallest update of any contained dependency to be a potential breaking change and indicate such change by incrementing the major version number.

+## Version history

+### v1.3.3 (July 20, 2017)

+* Converts starter scripts to symlinks
+* Fixes help message command name
+* Minor readme cleanup

+### v1.3.2 (July 17, 2017)

+* Fixes version number in automated docker build

+### v1.3.1 (July 13, 2017)

+* Initial public release

 ## Development

 ### Build pipeline